Skip to content

 Tax on profits

-Income tax rates for individuals, on the other hand, go as high as 35%.
-Income tax rates for individuals can be found in this link.
-The most important reason why someone may choose to run a business as a company instead of a freelancer (self-employed), is the potential of lower overall taxation on profits.
+Consequently, a very important reason why someone may choose to run a business as a company instead of a freelancer (self-employed), is the potential of lower overall taxation on profits.

 VAT